WaylonWalker/waylonwalker.com/pages/blog/a-case-for-tailwindcss.md

 I was watching @theprimeagen recently and I think he sold me on using tailwindcss.
-The thing about tailwind is that it is not a big component library, its just a set of css classes mapped to a few (usually one) style.
+The thing about tailwind is that it is not a big component library, it's a set of css classes mapped to a few (usually one) style.

 > All css classes are shitty, so you might as well use someone else's shitty
-> css classes on all your projects rather than thinking your being smart with a
+> css classes on all your projects rather than thinking you're being smart with a
 > new set of classes that you will hate in 6 months when you come back to the
 > project. _roughly quoted from memory of @theprimeagen_